SwissDataScienceCenter/renku-design-docs/rfc-template.md

 and include examples of how the service is used.
 Any new terminology should be defined here.

-***It can make sense to organize a meeting to discuss the proposed solution such that the proposal is clear, the solution is convincing and the team believes it can be implemented in a reasonable amount of time.***
+***It can make sense to organize a meeting to discuss the Proposed Solution such that the proposal is clear, the solution is convincing and the team believes it can be implemented in a reasonable amount of time.***